ktadgh/Classical-Chess-Predictions/README.md

 The regression model predicts wins, losses and draws, and overall can predict the expected points more accurately than the ELO alone.

+## Neural Network
+Using a Recurrent Neural network to predict a player's ELO rating based on Stockfish's evaluation of a single game.

 ## Contents
 ├───Classical Project.ipynb - *Notebook containing the analysis and model*\